M66B/FairEmail/FAQ.md

 ## Known problems

 * File not selected (canceled) when using a file manager instead of the [Storage Access Framework](https://developer.android.com/guide/topics/providers/document-provider).
 This cannot be fixed by FairEmail, but you can workaround this problem by selecting *Always*.
+* Black snackbar background color in black theme.
+Unfortunately, the snackbar cannot be styled.

 ## Frequently requested features